This article explains the concept of the Jung Personality Types, developed by Carl Jung in a practical way.

 The Big Five Personality Test: Professional and scientific

-If you wish to implement a personality test as part of the selection process for potential employees, it’s best to opt for a professional and scientific test like the Big Five Personality Test.
+It’s best to choose a professional and scientific test when using a personality test when selecting potential employees.
+An example is the Big Five Personality Test.
 The Big Five Personality Test uses five dimensions to define someone’s personality, namely:

 - Extraversion/ Introversion